 If you are considering any renovation or building project at your house, be sure to get a copy of the procedures to apply for a Town Building Permit which will help you through the Town’s process.
-The procedures are available from the Town Clerk or from the Town’s website.
-Both the Historic Preservation Commission and the Planning Commission are here to help with your renovation/building project.

 Historic Preservation Commission News…